 Is there a more polarizing drink than the Bloody Mary?
-Not only is it entirely sequestered to a time of day (morning, or however that word applies to the time of day you wake up—no judgments) and kind of meal (generally before lunch or in lieu of it), it isn’t a drink about which one feels neutral.
-You love them or you simply do not cleave to the flavors of tomato, lemon, spice and alcohol.
+Not only is it sequestered to a time of day (morning, or however that word applies to the time of day you wake up—no judgments) and kind of meal (generally before lunch or in lieu of it), it isn’t a drink about which one feels neutral.
+Either you love it, or you simply do not cleave to the flavors of tomato, lemon, spice and alcohol.

-But for those who crave their lycopene sipped through a straw and with a whole lot of kick, there are some interesting aspects of the brunch-blessed libation to consider.
-Gnaw on a celery stick and consider these six.
+But for those who do crave their lycopene sipped through a straw and with a lot of kick, there are some interesting aspects of the brunch-blessed libation.
+Gnaw on a celery stick and consider these six eye-opening factoids.

 1. The Big Apple Invented the Big Tomato Drink